hadwll/VBA_1_1axis_mqtt/readme.md

 navigate to your raspbery pi IP address and port 3000 in your web brower

-	192.168.1.10:3000
+	pi-ip:3000

+	eg 192.168.2.8:3000

-you should see the grafana spash screeen, you can login to bu admin/admin and change from there.
+you should see the grafana spash screeen, you can login to by using admin/admin and change from there.

 ###setup the data sources

-go to configurations and then data sources
+go to configurations tab and then data sources

 ![alt text](https://github.com/hadwll/VBA_1_1axis_mqtt/blob/main/grafana1.png?raw=true)